yorkrobotlab/ardebug/README.md

 A sample document containing ArUco tags is provided in this repository.

 # Test script
 A python script is provided in this repository both to test the application and to demonstrate how data could be submitted.
 The script defines a small set of virtual robots and reports various pieces of data to the application.
-An initial set of poses are generated and do not change throughout the lifetime of the script.
+By default, an initial set of poses are generated and do not change throughout the lifetime of the script.
 This shows how pose data can be submitted through the network interface if a different tracking system were to be used.

-To use the test script simply run `testDataSource.py` using a python interpreter.
+To use the test script run `testDataSource.py` using a python interpreter, then in ARDebug click on the "Network" tab and "Start Listening" on port 8888.

+The script can also be used to test simulated robot data in conjunction with ArUco tags.
+To do so, run the script with the optional `aruco` argument as follows: `testDataSource.py aruco`.
+In this mode, the test script will no longer output pose data - instead pose data is obtained from ArUco tags detected by the camera.
+Simply print page one of ArUcoMarkers/allMarker.pdf (tag IDs 0-7) and place the sheet of paper in front of your camera.
+The simulated robot data from the test script will match up with these tags, and can be visualised in ARDebug.

 # Adding camera sources
 It is possible to add new camera sources to the application by writing a C++ interface to it.
 For a simple example of how this works see `Application/Tracking/usbcamerathread.{h,cpp}`.